vishnu1100/Web-Responsive-Templates/README.md

-# Web Responsive Templates
+# Web Responsive Free Templates

 This repository contains a collection of free, responsive website templates designed to provide a solid foundation for building modern and adaptable websites.
-Each template is meticulously crafted with HTML5, CSS3, and may include some JavaScript components for enhanced functionality.
+Each template is meticulously crafted  and may include some JavaScript components for enhanced functionality.
 These templates are ideal for developers, designers, and anyone looking to create responsive websites efficiently.

 ## Features: